3/3/2030

 무명¹: Mu-myeong

-Eng translation: Nameless
+Eng translation: Nameless/Unknown

 "Huh?"
 Juho was shocked as his eyes darted back to every word on the screen, he clicked the refresh button repeatedly.
 But no matter how many times he tried, the result remained the same.